gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

 * Configure allow_ssh_from_security_group_ids in eks cluster module by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/526
 * Give EDR permissions to manage itself by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/530
 * Fix to handle data files in _envcommon folder by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/532
-* Fix bug where envcommon detector doesn't handle nochange well by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/533
+* Fix bug where envcommon detector doesn&apos;t handle nochange well by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/533
 * Fix the infrastructure live repo URL to use https when using gitlab or github actions for CI by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/534
 * macie2:Describe* is necessary for CIS by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/544
 * Enable cloudwatch logs exports and deletion protection by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/548
 * Avoid ECR repo name collisions during tests by @bwhaley in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/547
 * Access logging on the Terraform state bucket by @bwhaley in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/546
 * [skip ci] Update codeowners to reflect current owners by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/550
-* Replace 'renovate.json' with 'patcher' in comments by @infraredgirl in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/549
+* Replace &apos;renovate.json&apos; with &apos;patcher&apos; in comments by @infraredgirl in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/549
 * Combine renovate bot updates by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/551
 * Plumb through custom VCS endpoints for GitLab by @bwhaley in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/462
 * More renovatebot PRs by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/552